shanewolf38/technical-bedrock/knowledge/namespaces.md

 Namespaces in addon creation can essentially be thought of as "the part to the left of the colon".
 For example, `minecraft` is the namespace of `minecraft:zombie`.
 The general form is `namespace:name`.

 As a really specific example of why namespaces are useful, lets imagine you create a new Mob.
 You name it `minecraft:shark`, not aware that you should create your own namespace for custom content.
 Next year, Mojang decides to add sharks into the game!
-Now there is a naming conflic, since there are two definitions of `minecraft:shark`.
+Now there is a naming conflict, since there are two definitions of `minecraft:shark`.
 Your addon will break.

 If you had instead used `your_namespace:shark`, the naming conflict wouldn't have happened.